 CFRA is another professional analysis firm, and I like to compare my valuation opinion to theirs to see if I’m out of line.

 They similarly rate stocks on a 1-5 star scale, with 1 star meaning a stock is a strong sell and 5 stars meaning a stock is a strong buy.
 3 stars is a hold.

-I came in very close to Morningstar, but there’s a consensus here that the stock appears to be worth more than it’s priced at.
-The average of these three numbers gives us a final valuation of $94.24, which would indicate the stock is possibly 15% undervalued.
+I’m somewhere in the middle here.
+Averaging the three numbers out gives us a final valuation of $125.47, which would indicate the stock is possibly 15% undervalued.

-Note from DTA: How safe is Medtronic’s dividend?
-We ran the stock through Simply Safe Dividends, and as we go to press, its Dividend Safety Score is 98.
+Note from D&I: How safe is DFS’ dividend?
+We ran the stock through Simply Safe Dividends, and as we go to press, its Dividend Safety Score is 45.
 Dividend Safety Scores range from 0 to 100.
 A score of 50 is average, 75 or higher is excellent, and 25 or lower is weak.
-With this in mind, Medtronic’s dividend appears very safe and extremely unlikely to be cut.
+With this in mind, DFS’ dividend appears Borderline Safe with a moderate risk of being cut.
 Learn more about Dividend Safety Scores here.